 Psychology in One Hundred Quotes

 My first book, Psychology in One Hundred Quotes, is now available to buy.
 It's a tour through the history of important psychological ideas and figures, with my text putting in context the words of psychologists, philosophers of mind or those affected by psychological phenomena.
+In the UK and nearby, buy from The Book People, in the USA, from Barnes and Noble.
+(It may also be available elsewhere, these are just indicating options, not endorsements.)

 For the British Psychological Society